 Dusting and Cleaning the Clock

 Dust the grandfather clock every week.
-Use an ostrich feather duster that allows minimum pressure to be put on the parts.
-Dust the face and front of the clock.
+Use an ostrich feather duster because it doesn't weight much or put pressure on delicate parts of the clock.
+Dust the front of the clock.
 Then open the panel and gently dust the inside.

 Clean the glass on the grandfather clock weekly.
 Use a non-ammonia glass cleaner and a soft lint-free cloth.
 Spray the cleaner directly on the cloth, then wipe down the glass outside the clock.
-Open both the large door (housing the pendulum) and the small door (housing the clock face).
+Open both the large door that covers the pendulum and the small door that covers the clock face.
 Wipe down the inside.

-Wax and polish the wood of the grandfather clock just like any other wood furniture, about every two to three months.
+Wax and polish the wood of the grandfather clock about every two to three months.
 Apply the furniture polish to a soft cloth.
 Then rub the polish into the wood.
 Avoid the glass surfaces and don't ever polish the clock face.

-Call a professional to clean the clock every 6 to 8 years.
+Call a professional to clean the inside of the clock every six to eight years.
 Oil and dust buildup will happen within the gears and mechanisms inside the grandfather clock.
 It requires a professional to disassemble the inner workings, clean them and put them back together.
-It is not recommended for a non-professional to do this.
 If you attempt to clean the mechanisms of your grandfather clock yourself, you will void the warranty and risk breaking the clock.

 Oiling the Clock

-Oil the grandfather clock every two years or whenever it appears sluggish or the time is slowing down.
+Oil the grandfather clock every two years or whenever it seems to be slowing down.
 Oil kits can be purchased from furniture stores that sell grandfather clocks or upscale clock stores.
 Inside the kit are small bottles of oil and application tools to do the job.